bassio/ipype/README.md

 ## Roadmap

-Some interesting functionality to aim for:
+Some things to aim for:

 - Allowing a series of files as input on the commandline to allow the pipelining of multiple pipelines *in sequence*.
 For example: